solidjs-community/solid-primitives/packages/websocket/README.md

 - `createWS` - sets up a web socket connection that disconnects on cleanup
 - `makeReconnectingWS` - sets up a web socket connection that reconnects if involuntarily closed
 - `createReconnectingWS` - sets up a reconnecting web socket connection that disconnects on cleanup
+- `makeHeartbeatWS` - wraps a reconnecting web socket to send a heart beat and reconnect if the answer fails

 All of them return a WebSocket instance extended with a `message` prop containing an accessor for the last received message for convenience and the ability to receive messages to send before the connection is opened.

 ## How to use it

 ```ts